 In conceptual modeling you can combine any of the cardinality choices on either side of the relationship.
 There are no parents or children in a relationship such as the one shown in Figure 6-9.
 The entities are simply noted as being related and must be resolved by an associative or intersection entity when greater detail is necessary.

 Many-to-many relationships are also very common.
 There is, for example, a many-to-many relationship between an order placed by an DistributedNetworks customer and the merchandise items carried by the store.
 An order can contain multiple items, and each item can appear on more than one order.
 The same is true of the orders placed with distributors.
 An order can contain multiple items and each item can appear on more than one order.

 A many-to-many relationship exists between entities A and B if for two instances of those entities (Ai and Bi)

 Ai can be related to zero, one, or more instances of entity B and

 Bi can be related to zero, one, or more instances of entity A.

+Many-to-many relationships present two major problems to the design of a database.
 These issues and the way in which we solve them are discussed later.
 The next lesson explains the problems with many-to-many relationships.